thegridelectric/gridworks-protocol/docs/types/i2c-flow-totalizer-component-gt.rst

     - Description: ComponentAttributeClass.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
     - Format: UuidCanonicalTextual

-**I2cAddress**:
+**I2cAddressList**:
     - Description: I2cAddress.
-The I2cAddress that this component can be found at on the I2cBus.
+The  list of I2cAddresses on the I2cBus.
+The assumption is each i2c address is reading from one Pulse Flow Meter.

 **ConfigList**:
     - Description: Config List.
 A list of the ChannelConfigs for the data channels reported by this actor.

-**PulseFlowMeterMakeModel**:
+**PulseFlowMeterMakeModelList**:
     - Description: Pulse Flow Meter MakeModel.
-The MakeModel of the pulse flow meter that this I2cFlowTotalizer is attached to.
+The list of MakeModels of the pulse flow meters getting read.

-**ConversionFactor**:
+**ConversionFactorList**:
     - Description: ConversionFactor.
 The factor that the cumulative output must be multiplied by in order to read gallons.

 **DisplayName**: